Florida Mortgage Closing Timeline: How Long It Usually Takes and What Can Delay It

 Can closing happen faster?

 In some cases, yes.
-Clean documentation and early preparation can help reduce delays, but every transaction is different.
+Clean documentation, early preparation, and quick responses to lender requests can help reduce delays, but every transaction is different.

 Does Florida require attorneys at closing?